Skip to content

 Architecture

-The frontend is React with a tight data contract.
-No unnecessary abstraction — each view maps to a specific operator question.
+Tight data contract.
+Each view maps to a specific operator question.
+No unnecessary abstraction.

 What I’d do differently